anatolshif/Group-1/README.md

 # Group-1
-## Vulnerability Scanner
+## Android app Security Scanner
-This project is a basic command-line tool for scanning for known vulnerabilities using the National Vulnerability Database (NVD) feeds.
-The scanner is designed to help automate the process of checking software and systems for security weaknesses.
+This project is a command-line tool for scanning for known mobile app security flaws and risks.
+The scanner is designed to help automate the process of checking apps and systems for security weaknesses.

 ## Core Functionality
 The scanner's primary function is to:

-Fetch and parse the latest NVD feeds, which contain detailed information on Common Vulnerabilities and Exposures (CVEs).
+Scan the provided mobile app for issues, starting from the OWASP top 10 for mobile.

+Provide an easier way to reverse and scan flutter apps, which are otherwise a burden for security testers.

+Provide frida scripts for repetitive tasks such as ssl pinning bypass, tracing fragments and activities,emulator checking bypass,implementation overwrite and so on.

+Automated fetching of databases and shared preferences.

+Automated fetch of exposed app components.

+Generate scan report in easy to understand PDF format.

 Provide a mechanism to cross-reference software or system information against this database to identify potential vulnerabilities.

-Automate vulnerability checks, reducing the need for manual lookups and saving time in the security assessment process.
+Automate vulnerability checks for multiple apps, reducing the need for manual lookups and saving time in the security assessment process.

-Best Practice
-For the most accurate results, it is critical to keep the NVD feed data up-to-date.
-The tool is designed with a workflow that encourages a daily update of the vulnerability database.

 ## Prerequisites
 To run this tool, you will need:

 Python: This project is built entirely in Python.

-NVD Feeds: Access to the official NVD feeds, which provide the raw data on CVEs.
+A basic understanding of Android app development.